 The report also displays the correct percentage in each major section of the exam, as defined by the exam content outline.
 These section scores are shown to guide you, or your employer and/or trainer, about areas requiring additional preparation for retesting if you do not pass the exam.
 Even after you pass, you may want to focus on these areas as you begin to provide insurance products and services to the public.

-You may register to take your exams and find more information on the Prometric Vermont Insurance page or by calling Prometric at (800) 868-6113.
+You can register to take your exams — as well as find out more information — on the Prometric Vermont Insurance page or by calling Prometric at (800) 868-6113.

-Once you have completed all your coursework and passed the exams, you are now ready to apply for your license.
+Once you have completed all pre-exam education and passed all the relevant tests, you are now ready to apply for your license.

 The fee for an online application is $90.

-Apply online with the NIPR – Vermont Insurance Adjuster License Application or with the Sircon – Vermont Insurance Adjuster License Application.
+Apply online with the NIPR – Vermont Insurance Adjuster License Application or with the Sircon.

-Once you have submitted your application and have completed all the other requirements, your license application will be reviewed by the state.
-This process generally takes about forty-eight (48) hours.
-Depending on the results of your background check, the Department of Insurance may request more information or documentation.
+Once you have submitted your application and have completed all the other requirements, your Vermont license application will be reviewed by the Vermont Department of Financial Regulation.

-After the review is complete, you will receive an email from the point of application (NIPR or Sircon) regarding the status of your license.
+After the review is complete, you will receive an email from the state regarding the status of your license.